igorkulman/iOSSampleApp/README.md

 to install Carthage, SwifLint, SwiftGen, Fastlane and build all the Carthage dependencies.

-If you already have Carthage installed and do not want or need the other tools, just run `carthage bootstrap --platform iOS` in the `Sources` directory to build all the Carthage dependencies.
+If you already have Carthage installed and do not want or need the other tools, just run `carthage bootstrap --platform iOS --no-use-binaries --cache-builds` in the `Sources` directory to build all the Carthage dependencies.

 This need to be done **just once** for the initial setup.